 - Double Helical or Herringbone Gears.

-Areas of application of Parallel Axis Gears.
+Application of Parallel Axis Gears

-Some typical application areas of spur and helical are automobile gearboxes, industrial gearboxes, etc. some of the application areas of herringbone gears are in the gearboxes used for steel rolling mills, etc.
+Some typical application areas of spur and helical are automobile gearboxes, industrial gearboxes, etc. Some of the application areas of herringbone gears are in the gearboxes used for steel rolling mills, etc.

-In this type of gearing the axis of the gears tend to be perpendicular to each other. there are two in this type of gearing too. they are
+In this type of gearing the axis of the gears tend to be perpendicular to each other.
+There are two in this type of gearing too. they are:

 In this type, the two perpendicular axes of the gearing do not intersect each other.
 The two types of gearing that fall into this category are Worm Gear and hypoid Gear.